Should I Give Up? Talent Vs. Hard Work

 Chalking success up to only natural talent fails to account for another important factor: the presence of a growth mindset.
 The paradigm of the growth mindset versus the fixed mindset can be a useful part of this discussion.
 Having a growth mindset means that you believe in malleability when it comes to intelligence, talents, and abilities—that these things can be learned and improved through hard work and practice.
 Having a fixed mindset, on the other hand, means that you believe intelligence, talents, and abilities are inherently fixed and can’t be changed over time.

-Since plentiful research shows that these traits actually can be changed over time and with effort, the growth mindset is actually quite accurate for many situations, regardless of your natural talents.
+Since plentiful research shows that these traits can actually be changed over time and with effort, the growth mindset is actually quite accurate for many situations, regardless of your natural talents.
 Research also shows that whether you believe it or not can impact how well you’re able to build new skills and talents.
 In other words, believing that the skills and natural abilities you’re born with are the only ones you’ll ever be able to have can become a self-fulling prophecy in many cases—as can the reverse.
 Let’s take a look at some findings from a 2018 study that looked at students with a growth mindset against a control group:

 • Post-error accuracy.
 Learners who have a growth mindset are better at both catching errors in their performance and receiving constructive feedback.
 They were also shown to perform with higher accuracy after making mistakes.